Monday, August 27, 2007

 All Along the Watchtower

-The cynical reviewers harp on about the aging audience, and lack of intimacy , or the clinical nature of his performances in Bob Dylan's current tour down under.
+The cynical reviewers harp on about the ageing audience, and lack of intimacy , or the clinical nature of his performances in Bob Dylan's current tour down under.
 His re-working of the songs, far too many in nearly 50 years of performing to reach everyones favourites, also cops some flak.

 None of it matters.
 Not to him.
 And not to those who experience the essence of a living legend performing the way an artist does best: with creativity and surprise.